contao/docs/docs/dev/documentation/palettemanipulator.md

 ];
 ```

-The palette is only a string which means the `PaletteManipulator` is a class to manipulate the palette string.
+The palette is a string.
+The `PaletteManipulator` is a utility class to help you manipulate that string.

 ## Adding fields